Skip to main content

 The form must be updated whenever an employee's personal circumstances change.
 Marriage, divorce, relocation, the death of a previously listed contact, or changes in medical conditions all necessitate updates.
 Best practice is to ask employees to review and update their emergency contact information at least annually, typically during benefits enrollment periods or annual performance reviews.

-Employers in high-risk industries have an elevated need for comprehensive emergency contact forms.
+Employers in high-risk industries have an elevated need for complete emergency contact forms.
 Construction companies, manufacturing plants, chemical facilities, mining operations, and healthcare organizations face higher rates of workplace injuries under OSHA's high-hazard industry classifications.
 These employers should collect not only basic contact information but also detailed medical information including allergies, medications, and pre-existing conditions that could affect emergency treatment decisions.

 Remote and traveling employees present unique considerations.
 If an employee works from home in a different state or travels frequently for business, the form should include contacts reachable across time zones and, where applicable, contacts at the employee's remote work location who could provide immediate physical assistance.